Michael Dell plays 'free agent' as forces bear on PC maker

 As part of his deal with the Dell special committee running the auction process, Michael Dell has to explore the possibility of working with third parties on alternative offers.

-Circumstances do not appear to favor a quick deal.
+Circumstances don’t appear to favor a quick deal.
 The Texan native is very concerned that Blackstone’s offer would dismantle the company, and that its vision is inconsistent with his own, two other people close to Michael Dell told Reuters on Monday.

 Blackstone said in a letter to Dell’s board that it would encourage but “not require” that the CEO roll over his equity.